Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 If you want to start your day with an absolute blast, wake up early and watch the sunrise from the sea.

-We know that waking up early can be hard, but for this reason, we can assure you that you won’t regret it.
+We know that waking up early can be hard, but we can assure you that you won’t regret it.
 It’s a show of nature not to be missed!

 Sunrise at one of Tossa de Mar's nearby coves